A Beginner's Guide to Social Media Marketing for 2026

 • What is your posting frequency and timing?
 How do you see that relating to engagement and sales?

-• How does your investment in social media in terms of hours and money spent relate to increased user engagement?
-How does that compare with other investments like cold calling, face-to-face networking, etc.?
+• How does your investment in social media, in terms of hours and money spent, relate to increased user engagement?
+How does that compare with other investments, such as cold calling and face-to-face networking?

 • What are the topics and keywords that seem to get the best results?

 • What are your best and worst-performing posts?
 Can you figure out what the difference between them was?
-If not, you may consider re-posting and sharing, as content often does not catch until the 2nd or 3rd post.
+If not, you may consider reposting and sharing, as content often doesn't catch on until the second or third post.

 • How often and where is your content mentioned and shared by other users and channels?

-Once you have completed this process of creating a value proposition, buyers' personas, choosing a platform and message, posting, and measuring you will have expanded your company's reach, and you will be able to continue to refine and expand your social media branding and campaigns.
-The technology and exact methodology may be ever-changing, but with this fundamental methodology, you can succeed no matter the time or channel.
+Once you have completed the process of creating a value proposition, buyer personas, choosing a platform and message, posting, and measuring, you will have expanded your company's reach and be able to continue refining and growing your social media branding and campaigns.
+The technology and exact methodology may change over time, but with this fundamental approach, you can succeed regardless of the time or channel.

 Get Your FREE Social Media Branding Checklist!